-Upon determination of the property's eligibility and the award amount, PRHFA will issue a Commitment Letter to the Lender and forward a copy of the letter to the Applicant(s).
+Upon determination of the property's eligibility and the award amount, PRHFA will issue a Commitment Letter to the Applicant(s) and forward a copy of the letter to the Lender.

-PRHFA will reserve CDBG-DR funds for a period, unless causes beyond the control and without fault of negligence of the Lender or Applicant occur.
-The funding reservation begins the day that PRHFA issues the Commitment Letter to the Lender.
+PRHFA will reserve CDBG-DR funds for sixty (60) days, unless causes beyond the control and without fault of negligence of the Lender or Applicant occur.
+The funding reservation begins the day that PRHFA issues the Commitment Letter to the Applicant.